Considering orthodontic treatment? Here’s what you’re missing out on by not seeing an orthodontist

 It’s a common misconception that anyone who is offering orthodontic services is an orthodontist.
 A specialist orthodontist actually starts out as a fully qualified dentist, who then goes on to complete an additional three years of full-time university study to specialise in orthodontics.
 General dentists who provide orthodontic treatment have often only completed short courses over a single or a few weekends, which is precisely why the Australian Health Practitioner’s Regulation Agency (AHPRA) does NOT recognise these part-time or short courses as true and proper specialist training.

-The best way to tell if you’re seeing an ASO member and registered specialist orthodontist is to use our new Orthodontist Check tool.
+The best way to tell if you’re seeing an ASO member and registered specialist orthodontist is to use our Finder Tool.
 You can search by name or practice to see if they’re registered with the Australian Society of Orthodontists, or search by location to find a specialist orthodontist near you.